moleculerjs/site/source/docs/0.14/fault-tolerance.md

     actions: {
         find: {
             bulkhead: {
+                // Disable bulkhead for this action
                 enabled: false
             },
             handler(ctx) {}
         },
         create: {
             bulkhead: {
-                // Increment the concurrency value
-                // for this action
+                // Increment the concurrency value for this action
                 concurrency: 10
             },
             handler(ctx) {}